SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## KILLED / SUPERSEDED

+- **DELETING `/quest-log` AND `/hearth-log` "ONCE THE SLATE IS TRUSTED" — SUPERSEDED 2026-08-01.** The Slate IS trusted and the routes stay anyway. **The gate was wrong because it assumed the only reason to keep them was doubt.** The Hearth Log is a working debug surface with a live consumer — Scott — and it earned its keep twice in two days as the readable record of what the feed actually wrote. **Rescheduled to Gate C, alongside prod test-object cleanup.**
+- **FIXING THE `verbLabel` ENUM LEAK — DECLINED 2026-08-01.** Recon proved the leak reaches exactly one unlinked page that we are keeping deliberately. **A fix would cost a job to change a string nobody encounters by accident.** ⚠️ **The accepted cost: an unswept vocabulary surface will eventually say "quest" while every other screen says bounty, and someone will read it at 11pm and believe it.**
+- **"FOUR INDEPENDENT VERB→DISPLAY IMPLEMENTATIONS" AS A DIVERGENCE PROBLEM — DOWNGRADED 2026-08-01.** Source read proved three are word-for-word identical and the fourth is a legacy variant on the page being kept. **That is duplication, not divergence.
+It is not the `isActiveQuest` failure mode and should not carry that severity.** Still worth collapsing eventually; no longer evidence of a systemic split.
 - **A BRIGHT-HEAVY SLATE AS A PROBLEM — RESOLVED 2026-07-31, NOT PARKED.** Scott lived with `13 need doing` for a day and called it: it reads as honest. **The premise that a dim Slate is the healthy state was jAIne's, and it was wrong — the Slate's job is an accurate count, not a comfortable one.** If a Monday ever spikes it past comfortable, the lever is grouping, never re-hiding work.
-- **TIGHTENING `wall_request_redemption` TO MATCH THE RLS POLICY — DECLINED 2026-07-31.** The 07-31 recon recommended it.
-It would have forced `_profile_id = auth.uid()`, meaning **only the household owner could ever redeem from the wall.** The recon treated the older RLS policy as correct and the newer RPC as deviant; it is the other way round — **the policy compares a profile id to an auth id, which only ever matches for the owner.**
+- **TIGHTENING `wall_request_redemption` TO MATCH THE RLS POLICY — DECLINED 2026-07-31.** It would have forced `_profile_id = auth.uid()`, meaning **only the household owner could ever redeem from the wall.** The recon treated the older RLS policy as correct and the newer RPC as deviant; it is the other way round.
 - **"THE WALL NEVER MINTS, SPENDS, APPROVES OR EDITS" — CORRECTED 2026-07-31.** north-star asserted it; the wall has done all four by design for two weeks. **The doc was wrong, not the build.**
 - **Marquee/scrolling titles — DECLINED.** Six simultaneously scrolling titles on a wall is a slot machine.
 - **Title `maxLength` — DECLINED.** Killed by the photos: the truncating titles were 14 and 20 characters. **The container was the defect.**
 - **The ADULTS ONLY badge as the truncation culprit — DISPROVEN.**
 - **A shared row primitive threaded through ~18 call sites — SUPERSEDED.** Two independently-authored surfaces wrap correctly with no primitive. **The job is deleting a class at three sites.**
-- **Archive-and-spawn on missed recurrence — DECLINED IN ADVANCE AND REPLACED IN CODE.**
+- **Archive-and-spawn on missed recurrence — DECLINED IN ADVANCE AND REPLACED IN CODE.** ✅ **And disproven on a real month boundary 2026-08-01: five monthly rows, zero duplicates.**
 - **Ember tier heat on the Slate — SUPERSEDED.** Brightness on the Slate means state, full stop.
 - **A segment control for Slate/Ledger — SUPERSEDED.** Symmetric tabs imply equal weight and would have lied.
 - **The Ledger's record-vs-scrapbook fork — DISSOLVED, not decided.**